 Up until that moment in Vancouver Airport, the plan had been to return from my Canadian holiday, land a good job, save up to buy property, and essentially start being a grown up.
 While there is nothing wrong with any of those things (and while they are certainly still somewhere in the haze of my future plans), I realised I didn’t want anything to do with it.

-Of course I’m still afraid of things.
+Of course, I’m still afraid of things.
 I’m afraid I’ll injure myself badly enough to have to go home (a fairly regular occurrence).
-I’m afraid I’ll run out of money, that I’ll work so much that I’ll miss out on the lifestyle, and that I’ll have to eventually leave when my visa runs out.
+I’m afraid I’ll run out of money, that I’ll work so much that I’ll miss out on the lifestyle, and that I’ll have to leave when my visa runs out eventually.

-Hayley Clark is a Kiwi with a to-do list that reads like a list of countries with trees.
-A copywriter by night, her days are spent chasing empty powder runs and decent coffees with equal fervour and success in Whistler, Canada.
+Hayley Clark is from New Zealand and currently resides in Whistler, Canada.
+She is a copywriter by night and fills her days chasing empty powder runs and decent coffees with equal fervour and success.